 Renting still makes a lot of financial sense for many who are over sixty but not raking in the big bucks (or find themselves hoping to save some extra cash).
 While rents might fetch a high price in big cities where single-family homes are scarce, this is not always the case.
 And, many renters in their sixties find themselves with credit scores that just aren’t robust enough to enter the sales market.
 Sticking with a rental is a realistic alternative.

 Let’s get rid of the term “downsizing” and replace it with something a little more positive.
-Maybe this new term, “Rightsizing,” is more apt to describe the choices this generation makes they have a big life change, like their children leaving home or the death of a loved one.
-When re-evaluating what home making the most sense to live in, a suburban family house doesn’t always cut it.
+Maybe this new term, “rightsizing,” is more apt to describe the choices older generations makes they have a big life change, like their children leaving home or the death of a loved one.
+When re-evaluating what home makes the most sense, a suburban family home doesn’t always cut it.
 Boomers could float around in a house with extra bedrooms still decked out in posters from the kids’ teen years… or, they could opt for a more conservative rental with a guest-room.

 Increased quality of rental units

 When someone says “rental,” maybe you get a nasty image.
-Perhaps you’re thinking peeling paint and a thriving roach population, or maybe you’re thinking of a dark basement with no windows and ratty carpets.
-While we’re sure there’s still a bunch of basement apartments and pests out there, it’s time to adjust what you think of when you think of rentals.
-Today, landlords outfit many apartments with stainless steel appliances, open floor plans, and wood flooring throughout.
+Maybe you’re thinking peeling paint and a thriving roach population.
+Maybe you’re thinking of a dark basement with no windows and ratty carpets.
+While we’re sure there’s still a bunch of basement apartments and pests out there, it’s time to adjust how we think of rentals.
+Today, many landlords outfit their apartments with stainless steel appliances, open floor plans, and wood flooring throughout.
 To keep apartment buildings desirable and to woo potential clients, landlords need to keep their apartments looking stylish.
-Elevators and in-building amenities are especially important for renters over sixty, who enjoy an increased level of ease and accessibility.
-Importantly, if something breaks or needs fixing, they’re not on the hook to fix it.
+Elevators and in-building amenities like laundry, a 24/7 fitnesses center, or a concierge, are especially important for renters over sixty, who enjoy an increased level of ease and accessibility.
+Importantly, if something breaks, they’re not on the hook to fix it.

 Moving up, moving on.